-Yesterday, May 31 marked Walt Whitman’s birth two-hundred years ago.
+Yesterday, May 31 marked Walt Whitman’s birth two hundred years ago.
 The author of “Leaves of Grass” was born on Long Island, New York, and worked as a journalist and wrote as a reporter for the New York Times.
-He took his role as a citizen seriously having nursed those wounded during the Civil War.
-Afterwards, he made his home in Camden, New Jersey, and died at 73 years of age, having written volumns of prose and poetry.
+He took his role as a citizen sincerely, having nursed those wounded during the Civil War.
+Afterward, he made his home in Camden, New Jersey, and died at 73 years of age, having written volumes of prose and poetry.
 Whitman continues to have a seminal influence on the American imagination.

 As we celebrate the accomplishments of our own Santa Catalina graduates today, let us listen to a brief and edited portion of his poem, “There Was A Child Went Forth.”

 There Was a Child Went Forth

 By Walt Whitman

 There was a child went forth every day,

 And the first object she look’d upon, the object she became;

 and that object became part of her for the day or a

 Or for many years or stretching cycles of years.